 Implemented the assignments given by the CS231n course offered by Stanford University, which covers different machine learning topics including image classifiers (kNN, SVM, Softmax), CNNs, RNNs, LSTMs and GANs.
 Worked with python and Tensorflow.

-In this work, I present a study of transfer learning applied to trademark image retrieval.
-Initially selective search is used to obtain region proposals, the image regions obtained are forwarded through a pretrained CNN architecture (AlexNet, GoogleNet and ResNet) on the ImageNet dataset.
-Feature representations are improved by developing feature aggregation methods (avg-pool, max-pool, R-MAC, etc) over intermediate layers.
-Finally re-ranking based on graph query specific fusion algorithm was applied to improve the results.
-Experiments demostrate that intermediate layers produce better results for image retrieval.
-It was possible to increase in ~15% the baseline (transfer learning of last layers) mean average precision (mAP).
+This work presents a study of transfer learning applied to trademark image retrieval.
+Initially, selective search is used to obtain region proposals, which are then passed through pretrained CNN architectures (AlexNet, GoogleNet, and ResNet) trained on the ImageNet dataset.
+Feature representations are enhanced through the development of feature aggregation methods, such as average pooling, max pooling, and R-MAC, applied over intermediate layers.
+A re-ranking process based on a graph query-specific fusion algorithm is then used to further improve retrieval results.
+Experimental results demonstrate that using intermediate layers yields better performance for image retrieval, achieving approximately a 15% increase in mean average precision (mAP) compared to the baseline, which relied on transfer learning from the final layers.
 Worked with python and Caffe.

 Project based on a competition offered by Kaggle.
 I built models based on feature selection, PCA and ensemble of classifiers by combining Random Forests and Gradient Boosting, increasing in ~5% the baseline accuracy.
 Worked with python.